4Dulux or Johnstone’s Paint, which is Better?

 Choice and Product Range

-Even stevens up till now so this is the decider and it’s an easy one.
+This is an easy one!
 Johnstone’s have a product for everything!
-They have 3 different variations of durable matt so you can choose just how durable you want it.
+They have 3 different variations of durable matt, so you can choose just how durable you want it.
 They also have a water-based stain block and finish coat in one called “stainaway”.
 They’ve got a premium matt emulsion called “perfect matt” which knocks the spots off any designer emulsion out there.
 The list goes on and Dulux don’t have any of it.
 If you were going to stick to one brand for all your decorating needs, the Johnstone’s has to be the one.

 Dulux or Johnstone’s Paint, which is Better?